The following sections explain how you can manage the Registry using WSO2 EI Tooling.

 - Import content from URL

 Upload content from fileThis is the default method to add a resource.
-Browse the file you want to add from the file system.
+Browse to the file you want to add from the file system.
 Resource name and media type will be filled accordingly.
-You can change those default values according to your preference as well.
+You can change the default values if required.

+Import content from URL.
 Using this method, you can import content from a URL.
 When you give the URL, make sure it does not contain characters like ~ since it is considered as an invalid character for abdera.
-Name field and media type field will be filled according to the given URL.
-You have to ability to modify them according to your preference as well.
+The name and media type will be filled according to the given URL.
+You can change the values if required.

-It is also possible to edit the provided information later.
-To edit media type or resource description, select the resource, right click on it and select Information from the menu.
-You can delete the collection or resource you added by right clicking on the resource or collection and clicking Delete.
-When you select the delete option, a confirmation dialog box pops up.
-Click Yes to proceed.
+It is also possible to edit the information later.
+To edit media type or resource description, right-click on the resource and click Information.
+You can delete the collection or resource you added by right-clicking on the resource or collection and clicking Delete.

-Add, edit, delete properties, associations, dependencies, comments, tags for a resource or collection
+Adding properties, associations, dependencies, comments and tags for a resource or collection

 For a collection or resource, there are two main fields of properties you can add.

 In the Metadata category, you can add properties, associations and dependencies.
 In the Community Features category, you can add comments and tags.

 Add a property.
 Right-click on the collection or resource to which you want to add a property and click Metadata > Add a Property.
 On the editor that appears, you can add, edit and delete properties.